 Although economic sanctions remain in place, the United States is the largest provider of food and agricultural products to Cuba, with exports of those goods valued at $220.5 million in 2018.
 The United States is also a significant supplier of humanitarian goods to Cuba, including medicines and medical products, with total value of all exports to Cuba of $275.9 million in 2018.
 Remittances from the United States, estimated at $3.5 billion for 2017, play an important role in Cuba’s state-controlled economy.

 Travel to Cuba

 Travel to Cuba for tourist activities remains prohibited, and U.S. federal regulations restrict travel to Cuba to licensed travelers engaged in certain specified activities.
 Anyone physically present in the United States, regardless of citizenship and nationality, must comply with these regulations.
 Individuals seeking to travel to Cuba are not required to obtain licenses from the Treasury Department’s Office of Foreign Assets Control (OFAC) if their travel is authorized under a general license.
 For travel not covered by a general license, travelers must seek OFAC authorization in the form of a specific license.
-Further information on the licensing process or the categories of authorized travel can be found on OFAC’s website.
+OFAC provides further information on the licensing process or the categories of authorized travel.
 Those contemplating travel to Cuba should also consult the consular information page about the country.